maxiboom1/resolume-controller/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Resolume_basics
-### Understanding Decks, columns, layers and clips
+### Understanding Decks, Columns, Layers and Clips
 Resolume can have unlimited numbers of decks.
-Each deck is like new instance of program (like new tab in browsers).
-So, using decks we can manage differend shows and media sets.
+Each deck is new tab in program.
+So, using decks we can manage different shows and media sets.
 Each layer can be connected to different output, and generally used to play clips to some screen, or part of screen (window in screen).

 **[⬆ back to top](#table-of-contents)**